 Police believed that Gilbert collapsed in the marsh, exhausted, and drowned.
 Gilbert’s mother disagreed.
 She noted that Gilbert was terrified of the water and said that Gilbert would have immediately turned back if she felt water on her legs.

-Police also discounted the Long Island Serial Killer as the culprit.
-"We believe that it’s just a coincidence that she went missing in Oak Beach and the bodies were found on Gilgo Beach, which is right across Ocean Parkway and farther west," Dormer said.
-"The M.O. is completely different, the scenario is completely different.”
+“We believe that it’s just a coincidence that she went missing in Oak Beach and the bodies were found on Gilgo Beach, which is right across Ocean Parkway and farther west.
+The M.O. is completely different, the scenario is completely different.”

 Profile of the killer